 Keep the following points in mind:

-- If a squatter makes a false claim that they have the right to be on the property, it is illegal.
+It’s illegal for a squatter to make a false claim that they have the right to be on the property.
 This includes presenting the landowner or landlord with false papers or fraudulent documentation.

-- Many people (homeless or not) attempt to take advantage of squatter’s rights so that they can gain property without having to pay rent or a mortgage.
+Many people attempt to take advantage of squatter’s rights so that they can gain property without having to pay rent or a mortgage.

 However, there are exceptions to these rules.